QuixoticSL/JS-Allonge/NOTES.md

 ### November 8th 2017 ###
 - But we can also define a list by describing a rule for building lists.
 One of the simplest, and longest-standing in computer science, is to say that a list is: Empty or consists of an element concatenated with a list.

+### November 9th 2017 ###
+- Recursive algorithms follow the “divide and conquer” strategy for solving a problem: divide the problem into smaller problems, if a smaller problem is solvable solve the small problem, if a smaller problem is not solvable divide and conquer that problem, when all small problems have been solved, compose the solution into one big solution.
+This simpler form of “divide and conquer” is called *linear recursion*.
+- Sometimes we want to *flatten* an array, that is, an array of arrays needs to be turned into one array of elements that aren’t arrays.
+- How do we decide whether a smaller problem is solvable?
+We need a test for the terminal case: `isArray`.
+- The usual “terminal case” will be that flattening an empty array will produce an empty array.
+The next terminal case is that if an element isn’t an array, we don’t flatten it, and can put it together with the rest of our solution directly.
+Whereas if an element is an array, we’ll flatten it and put it together with the rest of our solution.